 Back and neck pain is one of the most common complaints during lockdown.
 Working from home without proper office settings, bad posture, no enough breaks and stress are some of the main reasons for back and neck pain.
 Also, some people have injured themselves following video exercises online.
 Don’t take me wrong, they are great, but it is important that you position your body properly and keep an eye on your posture all the time in order to avoid injuries.
 As a massage therapist, I see in my clinic a lot of clients that have injured themselves doing exercises incorrectly.

-If you are having back or neck pain or you injured yourself and your therapist is not around, there are some techniques you can do at home to relieve your back and neck pain, for a natural pain reliever, we recommend to check these cbd oil products.
+If you are having back or neck pain or you injured yourself and your therapist is not around, there are some techniques you can do at home to relieve your back and neck pain.
 If this doesn’t help you can visit our clinic for an assessment with the physios.
 Sports therapists or osteopaths they will be happy to help you.

 I would like to share with you what I use at home to release my back pain and why I recommend to my clients to buy an office chair to help with lower back pain.